Dormant Bank Account & What It Means for Your Business

 Dormant business bank accounts occur most often with companies that closed.
 If you only have one business bank account and it becomes dormant, chances are your business is already in financial trouble.
-If the dormant account is one your business doesn’t use anymore, it likely won’t impact your business significantly.
+If the dormant account is one your business doesn’t use anymore, it likely won’t significantly impact your business.

 If you’re looking for a new business bank account, Bluevine is an excellent choice.
-You can earn 2.0% annual percentage yield (APY) on balances of $250,000 or less.
-You can keep track of your account 24/7 on its mobile app and website, avoiding any potential dormancy issues.
-Visit Bluevine for more information.
+You can earn 1.5% annual percentage yield (APY) on balances of $250,000 or less and keep track of your account 24/7 on its mobile app and website, avoiding any potential dormancy issues.

 How a Business Bank Account Becomes Dormant